 But how are you tracking who’s attended your webinar, who missed it, and who watched the recording?
 Customer Relationship Management (CRM) software can help you stay on top of the details.

 What is CRM?

 The goal of the software is to track interactions made with customers throughout their lifecycle with the intent of improving these interactions and increasing overall revenue.
 The software also drives customer retention by allowing businesses to nurture and segment their prospects/customers.

 A good CRM can help businesses indefinitely.
 An integrated CRM system allows for workflow automation, allowing businesses to nurture their leads through segmentation, personalization, and self-updating lists.
-Within their CRM, businesses can market their webinars to prospects and clients by using email templates.
+Businesses can use email templates within their CRM to market their webinars to prospects and clients.

-“Every webinar should have a list of registrants and people who have attended the live event,” advises Joshua Feinberg, Vice President and Co-Founder of SP Home Run.
+“Every webinar should have a list of registrants and people who have attended the live event,” advises Joshua Feinberg, Co-Founder of SP Home Run.